EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 $ cp basp0.pbte basp.pbte                       #copy basp0 to recognised basp prefix
 ~~~

-Note that **lmfa**{: style="color: blue"} writes information about the density to file _atm.pbte_{: style="color: green"}, in addition to
+Note that, in addition to basis set information written _basp0.pbte_{: style="color: green"}.  **lmfa**{: style="color: blue"} writes
-basis set information in _basp0.pbte_{: style="color: green"}.
-However, the construction of the density will need to be modified
+information about the density to file _atm.pbte_{: style="color: green"}.
+However, this file will need modification because the
-because the partitioning between core and valence will change with the introduction of local orbitals, as described next.
+partitioning between core and valence will change with the introduction of local orbitals, as described next.

 #####  4.1 Local orbitals
 {::comment}